HSBC Building (Hong Kong): Current building

 The current building is a steel suspended structure designed by Norman Foster, was completed on 18 November 1985.
-The building was officially opened on 7 April 1986.
+The building officially opened on 7 April 1986.
 At the time, it was the most expensive building in the world (c.a.
 HK$5.2 billion, roughly US$668 million).
 The decision to replace the previous headquarters marked the bank's goals for modernization and role in growth as a financial center.

 The first major addition to the building, designed by Hong Kong's One Space Ltd, was completed on 23 November 2006, in the form of a ground floor lobby that improves security access to the upper floors and creates a prestigious reception area.
 Its design and construction included the installation of the "Asian Story Wall", a multimedia installation consisting of twin banks of 30 seamless plasma screens (the largest installation of its kind in Hong Kong) displaying archived bank heritage and artworks.

 The atrium of the HSBC building was the site of the Occupy Hong Kong protests which maintained a presence in the building from 15 October 2011 until their eviction in September 2012.

 The first building on the left is Wardley House, used as an office by HSBC between 1865 and 1882, was located next to the coastline on Des Voeux Road.

 The second design of the HSBC headquarters building, used from 1886 to 1933.

 The third design of the HSBC headquarters building in 1967.